VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v3.2.0
-- Added new `alt + enter` intention action to create a non-existing branch if user adds it to the machete file.
+- Added a new `alt + enter` intention action to create a non-existing branch if user adds it to the machete file.
-- Added option to manually pick a commit for the fork point override.
+- Added an option to manually pick a commit for the fork point override.
+- Fixed project-dependent settings persistence.

 ## v3.1.1
 - Removed automatic rediscovery in case of empty machete file